Georgian–Seljuk wars: Reign of Demetrius I

-George III
+Reign of George III

-Demetrius was succeeded by his son George III in 1156, beginning a stage of more offensive foreign policy.
-The same year he ascended to the throne, George launched a successful campaign against the Shah-Armens.
-It may be said that the Shah-Armen took part in almost all the campaigns undertaken against Georgia between 1130s to 1160s.
-Moreover, Shah-Armens enlisted the assistance of Georgian feudals disaffected with the Georgian monarchs and gave them asylum.
 In 1156 the Ani's Christian population rose against the emir Fakr al-Din Shaddad, and turned the town over to his brother Fadl ibn Mahmud.
-But Fadl, too, apparently could not satisfy the people of Ani, and this time the town was offered to the George III, who took advantage of this offer and subjugated Ani, appointing his general Ivane Orbeli as its ruler in 1161.
+But Fadl, too, apparently could not satisfy the people of Ani, and this time the town was offered to the George III, who took advantage of this offer and subjugated Ani, he took much loot from Ani and carried off into captivity the whole family of Shaddadids, including Fadl.
+Appointing his general Ivane Orbeli as its ruler in 1161.

+In July, 1161 troops of a Muslim coalition consisting, namely those of the Shah-Armens of Ahlat, Saltukids of Erzerum, and the lord of Kars and Surmari was formed.
+Allies selected the route through the river Araxes, and the Artuqid lord Najm al-din set out to join them.
+In August, 1161 they arrived before Ani and besieged it.
+When the king George III of Georgia has arrived to meet them, the emir Saltuk II remembering his oath to the king Demetrius, lifted the siege and left the battlefield.
+Muslims were defeated and put to the sword and many of them perished.
+King George liberated the people of Ani who had been taken captive and gave the devastated town assistance.
+He then marched against the Saltuk II, and in the same year, 1161, defeated and made him prisoner, who was redeemed by his sister, Shahbanu Hatun, wife of the ruler of Ahlat.

+Georgians then entered in Shah-Armen possessions and looted Van.
+Some 9000 Muslims, including the nobles and members Sökmen II family were taken as prisoner.
+The news of the defeat reached the lord Najm ad-din when he had arrived in Malazgirt, the latter went back to Mayyafariqin without having joined Shah-Armens or taken part in the battle.

-A coalition consisting of the ruler of Ahlat, Shah-Armen Sökmen II, the ruler of Diyarbekir, Kotb ad-Din il-Ghazi, Al-Malik of Erzerum, and others was formed as soon as the Georgians seized the town, but the latter defeated the allies.
-He then marched against one of the members of the coalition, the king of Erzerum, and in the same year, 1161, defeated and made him prisoner, but then released him for a large ransom.
-The capture of Ani and the defeat of the Saltukid-forces enabled the Georgian king to march on Dvin.
-The following year in August/September 1162, Dvin was temporarily occupied and sacked, the non-Christian population was pillaged and the Georgian troops returned home loaded with booty.
+The capture of Ani and the defeat of the Saltukid forces enabled the Georgian king to march on Dvin.
+The following year in August/September 1162, Dvin was temporarily captured and sacked, the non-Christian population was pillaged and the Georgian troops returned home loaded with booty.
 The king appointed Ananiya, a member of the local feudal nobility to govern the town.